 - Aches to do stories that are both important and powerfully told

 We know, it’s possible nobody may have all these skills.
 You can be a great candidate even if you don’t fit everything we’ve described above.
 You can also have important skills we haven’t thought of.
 If that’s you, don’t hesitate to apply and tell us about yourself.

 We are dedicated to improving our newsroom, in part by better reflecting the people we cover.
+(Here is a breakdown of our own staff.)
 We are committed to diversity and building an inclusive environment for people of all backgrounds and ages.
-We especially encourage members of underrepresented communities to apply, including women, people of color, LGBTQ people and people with disabilities.
+And we are taking steps to meet that commitment.
+We especially encourage members of traditionally underrepresented communities to apply, including women, people of color, LGBTQ people and people with disabilities.

 What you should send us:

 The most important part by far is your past work.
 Send us your best stories, even if they aren’t about technology.
 We’d also like you to submit a memo that describes how you’d approach the technology platforms beat.
 What specific stories might you do?
 Tell us how you would execute them.
 How should they be told?
 How would you imagine achieving impact?
 Show us how you think.

 If all of this sounds exciting to you, apply using this form.